 NOTE: Due to the high intensity of heat generated by the surface elements, the glass surface will turn green when the element will be turned off.
-This phenomenon is normal and the glass will come back to its original white color after it has completely cooled down.
-(White glass cooktops only).
+This phenomenon is normal and the glass will come back to its original white color after it has completely cooled down (White glass cooktops only).

-Element Configuration, appearance and graphics of cooktops may be differents
+Element Configuration, appearance and graphics of cooktops may be different

-Warmer Zone Element (some models)- see page 11 Figure 1
+Warmer Zone Element (some models) - Figure 1